Market Analysts see CIT Group Inc. [CIT] gaining to $62. Time to buy?

 How has CIT stock performed recently?

-CIT Group Inc. [CIT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.32.
-With this latest performance, CIT shares gained by 2.36% in over the last four-week period, additionally sinking by -0.04% over the last 6 months – not to mention a rise of 47.34% in the past year of trading.
+CIT Group Inc. [CIT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.34.
+With this latest performance, CIT shares gained by 10.47% in over the last four-week period, additionally plugging by 9.32% over the last 6 months – not to mention a rise of 49.40% in the past year of trading.

 Earnings analysis for CIT Group Inc. [CIT]